 Columns (1) and (2) show that beliefs are not significantly related to Trust but are strongly related to Fairness.
 Thus, people who expect others to be fair also believe that others generously contribute to the public good.
-The coefficient estimate for Fairness in (2) implies that subjects who express full confidence in others' fairness hold beliefs that are about Dkr.
-6.5 higher than subjects who are certain that others would take advantage of them.
+The coefficient estimate for Fairness in (1) implies that subjects who express full confidence in others' fairness hold beliefs that are about Dkr.
+6.1 higher than subjects who are certain that others would take advantage of them.
+The estimated effect is even stronger when we add the additional controls for income, education, risk preferences and the cognitive reflection test score in (2).
+Here the estimate amounts to Dkr.
+8.1 between the lowest and highest Fairness score.
 The demographic variables also explain some of the variance in beliefs.
-In particular, we find the effect of age to be strong and nonlinear.
-The estimates for Age and Age squared show that age effects are inverted U-shaped in both (1) and (2), with a maximum at the age around 47 to 50.
-Gender has a weak, and education and income have no significant influence on beliefs.
+In particular, we find that female subjects express significantly lower beliefs.
+This effect loses significance once we add the additional controls.
+The effect of age is nonlinear.
+The coefficient estimates for Age and Age squared show that age effects are inverted U-shaped, with a maximum at the age around 48 to 52.
 While the effect of Fairness and some of our demographic controls is significant, it should be noted that all variables taken together account only for a small portion of the observed variance in beliefs which is in line with findings from related studies (e.g. Gächter et al. 2004).

 Columns (3) and (4) show that contributions are positively related to Trust and Fairness.
-In particular, column (3) shows that trusting participants contribute about ten percent (Dkr.
-3.2) more than non-trusting participants.
-The effect of Fairness on contributions is of the same order of magnitude as the effect on the beliefs [compare (2) and (4)].
-Participants with full confidence in others' fairness contribute about 20 percent (Dkr.
-6.9) more than those who think that others will take advantage of the situation if they get a chance.
+In particular, column (3) shows that trusting participants contribute about Dkr.
+2.7 more than non-trusting participants.
+The effect of Trust loses significance when we use the additional controls.
+The effect of Fairness on contributions is of similar order of magnitude as the effect on the beliefs.
+Participants with full confidence in others' fairness contribute about 16 to 18 percent (Dkr.
+5.8 to 6.5) more than those who think that others will take advantage of the situation if they get a chance.
 The influence of our demographic controls on contributions mirrors the estimates for the beliefs.
-Gender effects are insignificant, and age has an inverted U-shaped influence on contributions [see (3) and (4)].
-That is, contributions rise in age until they reach a maximum at age of about 45, and fall thereafter.
+Gender effects are significant as long as we do not add the additional controls, and age has an inverted U-shaped influence on contributions.
+That is, contributions rise in age until they reach a maximum at age of about 46 to 49, and fall thereafter.